Produce

 Room Temperature Safety

-Perishable foods like bok choy should not be left at room temperature (between 40°F and 140°F) for more than 2 hours.
-If the ambient temperature is above 90°F (32°C), it should not be left out for more than 1 hour.
+Perishable foods should not be left out at room temperature for more than 2 hours.
+If the ambient temperature is above 90°F (32°C), this time limit is reduced to 1 hour.

 Expert Tips